 Since gemstones are so valuable, you’re likely going to be asked a lot of questions when you go to sell.
 This is the seller’s way of protecting themselves: they don’t want to shell out thousands of dollars only to end up with fake gemstones.

-So, where did you get these gems?
-Can you verify their authenticity?
+So, be prepared to answer: where did you get these gems?
+Can you verify their authenticity (say, with receipts)?
 Have they been treated?
-If they’re loose gems, did they come from jewelry?
-What’s the cut of the gems?

 3. Make Sure They’re Real!